Online content analysis: Automatic content analysis

 The rise of online content has dramatically increased the amount of digital text that can be used in research.
 The quantity of text available has motivated methodological innovations in order to make sense of textual datasets that are too large to be practically hand-coded as had been the conventional methodological practice.
 Advances in methodology together with the increasing capacity and decreasing expense of computation has allowed researchers to use techniques that were previously unavailable to analyze large sets of textual content.

 Automatic content analysis represents a slight departure from McMillan's online content analysis procedure in that human coders are being supplemented by a computational method, and some of these methods do not require categories to be defined in advanced.
 Quantitative textual analysis models often employ 'bag of words' methods that remove word ordering, delete words that are very common and very uncommon, and simplify words through lemmatisation or stemming that reduces the dimensionality of the text by reducing complex words to their root word.
 While these methods are fundamentally reductionist in the way they interpret text, they can be very useful if they are correctly applied and validated.

 Grimmer and Stewart (2013) identify two main categories of automatic textual analysis: supervised and unsupervised methods.

 Supervised methods involve creating a coding scheme and manually coding a sub-sample of the documents that the researcher wants to analyze.
 Ideally, the sub-sample, called a 'training set' is representative of the sample as a whole.
-The coded training set is then used to 'teach' an algorithm the how the words in the documents correspond to each coding category.
+The coded training set is then used to 'teach' an algorithm how the words in the documents correspond to each coding category.
 The algorithm can be applied to automatically analyze the remained of the documents in the corpus.